What You Will Learn in This Article

 Nature offers powerful remedies to help restore the hormonal balance between estrogen and progesterone.
-Here’s a snapshot of common ED problems, along with the herbs and plant foods that can help women:
+Here’s a snapshot of common estrogen dominance problems, along with the herbs and plant foods that can help women:

 Fibroids, Breast Lumps and Breast Cancer

 Long-term, excess estrogen can increase the risk of developing estrogen-positive breast cancers.
-Herbs and plant foods that help liver function also encourage balance between estrogen and progesterone.
-They can also relieve other signs and symptoms of ED including breast tenderness and benign lumps (which could turn cancerous).
+Herbs and plant foods that help liver function also encourage a balance between estrogen and progesterone.
+They can also relieve other signs and symptoms of Estrogen Dominance including breast tenderness and benign lumps (which could turn cancerous).
 Good choices include: